Profile

 - the customer?

-- The organisation?
+- the organisation?

 - the sales professional himself?

-2. Watch out for assumptions about people's behaviour.
+2. Beware of assumptions about people's behavior.

 3. Be aware of the information gap between manager and employee

-And according to Daan it is also a lot less tiring!
+And according to Daan, it is also a lot less tiring!

 Author